 Eakin Philanthropy Awards 2011

-Craig and Belinda Stevens (left) receive the 2011 Eakin Philanthropy Award for individuals from Tim Eakin and Ayda Walsh with their children Kaylee and Ace.
+Craig and Belinda Stevens (left) receive the 2011 Eakin Philanthropy Award for individuals for supporting numerous FCPF projects from Tim Eakin and Ayda Walsh with their children Kaylee and Ace.

 Mike Leone (right) of Cox Communications accepts the 2011 Eakin Philanthropy Award for an organization with Park Foundation Executive Director Bobbi Longworth, Park Authority Board Director Ed Batten, Foundation Board Director Chip Comstock and Foundation Board Treasurer Steve Thormahlen.